Picovoice/porcupine/README.md

 ### Java

-Install the Porcupine Java binding by downloading and referencing the latest [Porcupine JAR file](/binding/java/bin/porcupine-1.8.7.jar).

-The SDK exposes a builder to create instances of the engine as below:
+Install the Porcupine Java binding by downloading and referencing the latest Porcupine JAR file available [here](/binding/java/bin).
+The SDK exposes a builder to create instances of the engine:

 ```java
 import ai.picovoice.porcupine.*;